 Graviky Labs grew out of the work that company cofounder and AIR-INK inventor Anirudh Sharma did as a graduate student with MIT Media Labs in Cambridge, Massachusetts.
 During his studies on a trip home to India in 2012, he took a photo of a white wall covered with a triangle of soot caused by diesel generator exhaust.
 He saw potential in the pollution.

-Carbon black, a byproduct of the incomplete burning of petroleum products, is normally used to produce ink, as well as being a component in rubber, paints and plastics.
+Carbon black, a byproduct of the incomplete burning of petroleum products, is normally used to produce ink, as well as be a component in rubber, paints and plastics.
 Rather than burn new fossil fuels for ink production, Sharma and his colleagues wanted to create ink from vehicle and machinery exhaust already being produced, thereby also reducing particulate matter in the air from these sources.

 A 2013 experiment with candle soot and an improvised printer cartridge led to a lab setup in India in 2015, where pollution restrictions are not as strict as the U.S., allowing for easier particulate capture and more effective testing.

 The trial and error of attaching strange equipment to cars in Bangalore for capturing PM2.5 produced KAALINK, a small device that can be retrofitted to exhaust pipes.
 This electrical and mechanical device can capture 95 percent of PM2.5 in the exhaust without any adverse effect on engine performance.

 Once the particulate matter is filtered, ground to a standard size, and liquified in a Graviky Labs proprietary process, the result is a densely colored, free-flowing black ink.
 One 30 milliliter pen is the equivalent of 45 minutes of diesel pollution.